Sniffy12/Neopixel60Clock/README.md

 The clock uses a small library I put together to read and set the minutes, seconds, and hours.
 It is included here.

+Each clock requires an initial time update and a final strip.show(), this is handled outside of each clocks function.
+Keep that in mind if you wanted to take a single clock and repurpose it.